 Last year, the UVA Hand Center had more than 12,000 patient visits — including sports-related injuries from athletes at UVA and James Madison University — and our doctors performed more than 2,000 surgeries.

 Bobby Chhabra, MD, co-founded the UVA Hand Center.
-An orthopedic specialist with expertise in hand surgery, Dr. Chhabra is now director of the UVA Orthopedic Department.
+Dr. Chhabra is now director of the UVA Orthopedic Department.

 Learn more about Dr. Chhabra's work: